Jasmin Kähärä

-Jasmin Kähärä (born May 4, 2000) is a Finnish cross-country skier.
+Jasmin Kähärä (born 4 May 2000) is a Finnish cross-country skier.
 She participated in the women's sprint in the 2022 Winter Olympics, where she placed 26th.
 In 2023, she won the under-23 world championship in the classical sprint in Whistler, Canada.

 Kähärä has been a member of the Finnish national team since the 2022-23 season, and was also regularly included in the World Cup roster in the previous season while still a member of the national B-team.
-Her best World Cup result is a 10th place from the Dresden city sprint in the 2021-22 season.
+Her best World Cup result is an 8th place from the Tallinn city sprint in the 2022-23 season.

 Kähärä's sister Jessica is a track and field athlete and her brother Jesse is a junior cross-country skier.

 Cross-country skiing results

 All results are sourced from the International Ski Federation (FIS).